DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 We inject the `UserDelegate` by assignment instead of initialization.

 I use the delegate pattern all the time.
 In this example, it's still not a great choice.
 Why?
 Only one object can be a `User`'s delegate.
-We'll probably have multiple views that want to update based on the state of a `User`.
+We'll may have many views that want to update based on the state of a `User`.

 So our next option is: